shankyty/shankyty.github.io/src/system-design-interview/chapter13/README.md

  - C: For group chat, what is the member limit?
  - I: 100 people

- !!! note
+> **Note**
-    A 100-user limit allows for a simpler, "push-heavy" architecture that prioritizes a rich, real-time user experience for small, intimate groups.
+> A 100-user limit allows for a simpler, "push-heavy" architecture that prioritizes a rich, real-time user experience for small, intimate groups.

  - C: What features are important?
 Eg attachments?
  - I: 1-on-1 and group chats.
 Online indicator.
 Text messages only.